oguzkaansari/BlogApp/README.md

-# Java Sql Servlet Web Application - Water Sales
+# Java Sql Servlet Web Application - Blog

-Açıklama.
+This web application is designed for a News Blog application that runs in the web.

 ## Languages Used